sh123/libaprs_bluetooth_tnc/README.md

  * or Micromodem from marqvist - http://unsigned.io/micromodem/
  * Bluetooth serial adapter HC-05/HC-06

+&#x26A0; For packet decoding needs additional RC filter on speaker line to overcome handheld transceiver pre-emphasis.

 Building
 ------------
 Use platformio to build and upload.